kp7425/personalized-cyber/PROJECT_CHECKLIST.md

     | 0.4 - 0.6 (Medium) | Monthly |
     | 0.7 - 1.0 (Critical) | Every Sprint / Urgent |

-4.  **LMS Dynamically Updated**: The LMS system (tied to `workday_id`) is continuously updated with new risk data.
-It generates personalized training content via LLM based on the specific risk context AND schedules it according to the frequency tier.
+4.  **LMS Dynamically Updated**: The LMS system (tied to `workday_id`) generates personalized training content via LLM based on the specific risk context AND schedules it according to the frequency tier.

 5.  **Zero-Trust Data Provenance (SPIFFE)**: Uses Workload Identity (SVIDs) to guarantee the data feeding the AI is authentic—not spoofed or poisoned.